California Expungement and California Criminal Records Services

 Expunging Felony Convictions in California

-Fortunately, California criminal laws allow many California felony convictions to be expunged, dismissing and removing the felony conviction from your California criminal record.
+Fortunately, many California felony convictions can be expunged, dismissing and removing the felony conviction from your California criminal record.
 In other words, a California felony expungement reopens your criminal case, and then changes the result from a felony conviction to a dismissal.
-Although a California expungement does not destroy your California criminal record entirely, it does result in you no longer being convicted, which permits you to legally state that you have never been convicted of the crime.
+Although a California expungement does not destroy your California criminal record entirely, it does result in you no longer being convicted.
+This permits you to legally state that you have never been convicted of the crime.
 Most importantly, expunging all felonies from your California criminal record will result in you no longer being a felon.